-This law gives pregnant employees the right to obtain reasonable workplace accommodations and time off for pregnancy related medical conditions.
+This law gives pregnant employees the right to obtain reasonable workplace accommodations and time off for pregnancy-related medical conditions.

-Not only do you have the right to reasonable accommodations and medical leave, you also have the right to be free from any form of workplace discrimination related to your pregnancy.
+Not only do you have the right to reasonable accommodations and medical leave, but you also have the right to be free from any form of workplace discrimination related to your pregnancy.

-What are Pregnancy Related Disabilities?
+What are Pregnancy-Related Disabilities?

 Common pregnancy disabilities include gestational diabetes, hypertension caused by your pregnancy, severe morning sickness, depression, and issues surrounding the loss or end of a pregnancy.

 What if I Need Workplace Accommodations Due to my Pregnancy?

 The Pregnancy Disability Leave Law (PDL) gives you the right to request and receive reasonable workplace accommodations to deal with your medical needs.

-- Longer or more frequent rest breaks
+- Longer or more frequent rest breaks,

-- Changes to your work duties
+- Changes to your work duties,

-- Access to a stool or chair to reduce standing time
+- Access to a stool or chair to reduce standing time,

-- Temporary transfer to a new position
+- Temporary transfer to a new position, and

-- Private lactation room
+- Private lactation room.

-Can I take Medical Leave due to a Pregnancy Related Medical Condition?
+Can I Take Medical Leave Due to a Pregnancy-Related Medical Condition?